Limboid/ainimal-zookeeper/README.md

 ```

-## TODO make separate modalities project.
-Use the modalities definition from the other repo.
-Make javascript and python definitions.
-THen make it accessible on pip and npm.
-`modalities.Modality` is used to establish a common human and machine interpretation of a tensor.
-For example, GIVE AN EXAMPLE HERE.  `ainimal_zookeeper.Modality` objects define a combination of `structure` (flat, set, sequence, grid, or graph), `representation` (binary, categorical, integer, real), and `context` ("natural:text", "computer:screen", or other natural language tag)

 ## Client

 The client provides a cross platform interface for interacting with one or more Zookeeper servers.
 You can access the client in several ways: